TF2-Engine/TF2/TransForm_Kit/Quantization/README.md

 ## Introduction

-A Pytorch implementation of CAQ method that used for TF2 FPGA inference.
+A PyTorch implementation of CAQ method that used for TF2 FPGA inference.
 The CAQ algorithm could be simply described as:

-1. Prepare the quantization dataset: random sampling from the validation dataset and try to make the number of samples equal to the classes number.
+1. Prepare the quantization dataset: random sampling from the validation dataset and try to make the samples size equal to the amount of  classes number.
 For the ImageNet, 1000 pictures should be selected.
-If you are not sure about the classes number, then the slected quantization dataset should not be less than 2% of the original dataset.
+If you are not sure about the amount of classes, then the selected quantization dataset size should not be less than 2% of the original dataset.

-2. FP32 inference with the given weights: traverse the quantization dataset and get the maximum value of the activations.
+2. FP32 inference with the given weights: traverse the quantization dataset and get the maximum values of the activations.

-3. Quantize the activations by channel: caculate the mean value of each channel, if the activations absolute value is greater than the mean , then the values will be forced equal to the mean.
-The others values remain unchanged.
+3. Quantize the activations by channel: calculate the mean value of the tensors of each channel.
+If the activations absolute value is greater than the mean, then the values will be forced to be equal to the mean.
+The other values remain unchanged.

 For now, this implementation supports resnet50, googlenet, squeezenet, ssd and it's easy to modify for other CNN.

 ## Installation

-1. Python version shuold be 3+.
+1. Python version should be 3+.

-2. Follow the instructions on the official website to install Pytorch.
+2. Follow the instructions on the official website to install PyTorch.

 3. Clone this repository.